 FES-IT maintains a computing cluster in Sage Hall, Room 39, with twenty-four computers that feature a mixture of 21.5-inch and 27-inch displays, 2.7 GHz Intel i5 and 3.2 i7 quad-core processors, and at least 8 GB of RAM that were replaced in January 2015.
 The FES Cluster iMacs also dual-boot into both MacOS 10.10 and Windows 10x64 for maximum flexibility.
 Three 27-inch high-definition monitors are provided for students who would like to utilize their own laptops.

 The Yale University Library is also very active in the integration of information resources in digital format.
-Students and faculty have online access to an extensive variety of journals and databases as well as innovative research resources such as the Digital Humanities Lab (http://digitalhumanities.yale.edu/yale-dh).
+Students and faculty have online access to an extensive variety of journals and databases as well as innovative research resources such as the Digital Humanities Lab (digitalhumanities.yale.edu/yale-dh).

-The Center for Science and Social Science Information (http://csssi.yale.edu) offers an array of digital media technologies and operates several important digital resources, including the Statistical Classroom (“StatLab”), featuring thirty machines with dual monitors, and a variety of software and databases, such as a Bloomberg Terminal.
-New to CSSSI is a full-time GIS librarian who is available to assist students in obtaining and working with GIS datasets to support their work in any part of the globe.
+The Center for Science and Social Science Information (csssi.yale.edu) offers an array of digital media technologies and operates several important digital resources, including the Statistical Classroom (“StatLab”), featuring thirty machines with dual monitors, and a variety of software and databases, such as a Bloomberg Terminal.
+CSSSI is also home to a full-time GIS librarian who is available to assist students in obtaining and working with GIS datasets to support their work in any part of the globe.
 CSSSI also employs two full-time data librarians who are available for questions or consultation about finding, using, and managing research data in the sciences and social sciences.
 CSSSI is located in nearby Kline Biology Tower, and all resources are available to F&ES students.

 Faculty members have also developed many special computer applications for their projects, and some of these are available for student use in the Sage Hall computing cluster.